bryanluwz/NTU-FYP-Chatbot-AI/README.md

 2. **Retrieval-Augmented Generation (RAG)**: Dynamically determines when to retrieve additional information based on query similarity.

-3. **Speech-to-Text & Text-to-Speech**: Uses Hugging Face models for STT/TTS capabilities.
+3. **Speech-to-Text & Text-to-Speech**: Uses Hugging Face models or online APIs for STT/TTS capabilities.

-4. **Streaming Support**: Handles long-running AI tasks asynchronously.
+4. **Image input & Output**: Supports image input and output for diverse AI capabilities.

 5. **Logging and Monitoring**: Logs AI activities and errors for monitoring and debugging purposes.